Introduction

 This page lists all the gateways (either online or offline) recorded by the MQTT broker.
 It also allows to retrieve and manage sinks configuration/status which are connected to the selected gateway.

-Gateway are identified by their ID i.e. their MQTT client name.
+Gateways are identified by their ID i.e. their MQTT client name.

 Online gateways will be displayed in green while offline ones in grey.

-For offline gateways the following will appear
+For offline gateways the following will appear:

 Under Node information, some Wirepas stack related information will be listed.